 What exactly is the clubhouse business model?
 In the beginning, clubhouse was seen as a social media platform to connect with people for live discussions.
 But today, it is seen as a platform providing people with unique business ideas for their ventures.
 Whether you’re an iPhone user or an Android phone user, you can use this app as long as you’ve been invited to join.
 Then, you can invite friends to join as well.
 There is no doubt that the Clubhouse has been working hard to support a larger audience.

-Clubhouse is a purely audio-based app that resembles the modern form of radio, strongly emphasising social interaction only.
+Clubhouse is a purely audio-based app that resembles the modern form of radio, strongly emphasizing social interaction only.
 As an individual, you can create digital audio rooms where you can discuss any topic of interest.
 You can either participate in the discussion or just listen to discussions that are ongoing.

 The rise of Clubhouse